tldr-pages/tldr/pages/common/hg-log.md

 > Display the revision history of the repository.

-- Display the entire history of the repository:
+- Display the entire revision history of the repository:

 `hg log`